I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilcallmediaofferanswerset.md

 author: windows-driver-content
 description: This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.
 old-location: netvista\rilcallmediaofferanswerset.htm
-old-project: netvista
+old-project: NetVista
 ms.assetid: 5d2f913e-10a3-4e96-a12f-5c4ea1dc061f
 ms.author: windowsdriverdev
-ms.date: 12/8/2017
+ms.date: 12/14/2017
-ms.keywords: RILCALLMEDIAOFFERANSWERSET, *LPRILCALLMEDIAOFFERANSWERSET, RILCALLMEDIAOFFERANSWERSET ms.prod: windows-hardware
+ms.keywords: RILCALLMEDIAOFFERANSWERSET, LPRILCALLMEDIAOFFERANSWERSET, *LPRILCALLMEDIAOFFERANSWERSET, RILCALLMEDIAOFFERANSWERSET ms.prod: windows-hardware ms.technology: windows-devices
-ms.technology: windows-devices
 ms.topic: struct